Sebziel/gcp-terraform/Readme.md

 This is a Terraform project consisting of two primary sub-projects: `terra-arti` and `terra-gke`.

+## Manual changes required for project:

+1.Change the terraform.tfvars project attribute to current gcp project
+2. Change the image to reflect the current gcp project id in /k8s/* deployments

 ## Usefull commands:

 In order to setup kubectl against the cluster run: